AlSch092/UltimateDRM/README.md

 - Settings class which controls which types of DRM checks to occur, and resides in protected memory
 - Memory protections/anti-tamper
 - IAT hook checks on all loaded modules
-- Licensing  (not yet finished)
+- Licensing (offline license checking currently working)
 - Periodic Integrity checks on all non-writable sections of all loaded modules
 - Blocks multiple client instances
 - Checks for and blocks threads spawning on addresses outside of any loaded module (<Windows 10 only)
 - Checks the parent process against a whitelist
 - Optionally enforces code signing via Authenticode APIs
 - Anti-debugging checks and hiding threads from debuggers
-- Extremely low CPU & RAM usage (less than 0.1% CPU)
+- Very low CPU & RAM usage
 - Supports both x86 and x64

 ## How to use:
-The project is a static library (.lib) which you can include in your C++ project, along with the `DRM.hpp` header file.
-You can then create a `DRM` class object and call the `Protect` function.
+The project is a static library (.lib) which you can include in your C++ project, along with the `UltimateDRM.hpp` header file.
+You can then create a `UltimateDRM` class object and call the `Protect` function.
 Please see `DRMTest/DRMTest.cpp` for an example of how to implement this into your own project.

 ## Testing
 The `DRMTest` folder contains a project which links to `UltimateDRM.lib` and tests different features of it.
 A failed test returns non-zero from its `main` function, while a successful test returns 0.